Legal aid in proceedings in France

 You must complete, download and print the cerfa form n°16146:

-Once completed, your request accompanied by the required supporting documents must be sent to legal aid office of the judicial tribunal to which the court seised depends.
+Once completed, your request accompanied by the required supporting documents must be forwarded to legal aid office of the judicial court to which the court seised depends.

 Who shall I contact